 Squamous cell carcinoma (SCC) is the second most common type of skin cancer.
 SCC results from the uncontrolled growth of cells from the outermost layer of the skin, the epidermis.
-In the United States, there are 250,000 new cases of SCC diagnosed every year.
+In the United States, there are more than 1 million cases of SCC diagnosed every year.
 SCC results most of the time from excessive long-term sun exposure.
 Bowen’s disease is a superficial type of SCC, often referred to as SCC in situ.
 In situ means that the cancer cells are contained in the outermost layer of the skin where they originated.

 SCC and Bowen’s disease do not evolve into malignant melanoma.
 Malignant melanoma is a different, more aggressive type of skin cancer.
 Individuals who have had multiple SCCs or other skin cancers related to sun exposure are at an increased risk for malignant melanoma.
 However, if you have been diagnosed with SCC, you have a 50% chance of getting another one within the next 5 years.
 Therefore, it is important to follow up with your dermatologist every 6 months, or more often if appropriate, as well as perform a skin self-exam weekly and use sun protection daily.

 SCC and Bowen’s disease are locally destructive types of skin cancers.
 If left untreated, SCC can grow and destroy much of the skin and structures surrounding the skin cancer, possibly resulting in the loss of a nose or an ear.
 Rarely, certain aggressive types of SCC, especially those of the lips, ears, and scalp and those left untreated, can spread to the lymph nodes, along the nerves, or to other organs, resulting in over 15,000 deaths each year.